Klaim/wyvern/README.md

  - CMake: https://cmake.org

 The main objective here is to be able to use CMake packages and projects from a Build2 project.

+Special Thanks to @blastrock (Philippe Daouadi) for the help figuring out issues with the cmake export stuffs in the tests.